Dental Insurance Doesn’t Like to Cover Deep Cleanings

 In gum disease, you get deposits of tartar or calculus on the root of the tooth.
 This calculus is made up of bacteria that are embedded in mineral deposits.
 It is highly irritating to your gums, and is associated with the deepening of pockets in your gum and the destruction of the bony support of your teeth.

 For financial reasons, dental insurance doesn’t like to pay for this higher level service.
 They also often deny claims when these cleanings are done more often than every six months.
-In doing this they are putting their own financial interests above the health of the patient.
-The truly unfortunate thing about this practice is that their policy implies that these services aren’t needed, which causes some patients to question their dentist.
-But the truth is that it is the truly ethical dentists who genuinely care about their patients who are performing these services.
+I understand their position—there are definitely some dentists who try to bill for these services when the patient only needs an ordinary cleaning.
+But by trying to protect themselves, insurance is denying some care that is needed, and they may imply that these services aren’t ever needed, causing some patients to question their dentist.
+The truth is that it is generally truly ethical dentists who genuinely care about their patients who are performing these services.

 It is very easy for dentists to place a low priority on treating gum disease.
 When they do that, they won’t have to hassle with the insurance companies.
 They can also hire a dental hygienist with a lower level of skills, which may save them money.
 And the deleterious effects of ignoring the progression of gum disease may not be felt for decades.